 The statement had currency because efforts by Republicans in the U.S. House of Representatives to pass a bill (popularly known as "Trumpcare") repealing and replacing the Affordable Care Act of 2010 (popularly known as "Obamacare") were, at the time, reaching a fever pitch.
 The statement also echoed remarks made by a prominent backer of Trumpcare, Rep. Mo Brooks (R-Alabama), who had gone on record as saying that "people who lead good lives" are healthier and less prone than others to have pre-existing health conditions.
 And it tapped into a popular conception of Mike Pence as someone who is overly pious and preachy.

 The quote was entirely fabricated, however.
-There is no public record of Pence ever saying such a thing.
-Despite the inclusion of what appears at first glance to be a Fox News logo on the image macro, Fox News wasn’t connected in any way with its circulation.
+We found no public record of Pence's ever saying such a thing.
+Despite the inclusion of what appears at first glance to be a Fox News logo on the image macro, Fox News wasn't connected in any way with its circulation.

 The item first appeared on the Facebook page Fox News The Facebook Page, which is dedicated to lampooning Fox News and conservative politics in general: